-Alternatively once your video is live you can click the Add to button below the video in its playback screen, to add it to one or more of your playlists:
+Alternatively, once your video is live you can click the Add to button below the video in its playback screen, to add it to one or more of your playlists:

 You can also add any existing YouTube video to one of your playlists in exactly the same way, helping students to find videos on YouTube that will support their learning.

-Embedding Your Video in Your Website
+Embedding Your Video on Your Website

-Now go back to your YouTube video and copy its url.
+Now go back to your YouTube video and copy its URL.
 You can do this by right-clicking on the video and selecting Copy video URL: